-The fishery-independent transect survey of the east coast involved segmenting the coast into thirteen regions, numbering 1 to 13 from north to south (Johnson et al. 2005, Ling and Keane 2018) (Figure 9).
-For this assessment we used regions 1 to 9, because surveyed abundance of Longspined sea urchins in regions 10 to 13 was negligible for both transect surveys.
-Catch rate from these different regions clearly decreases from north to south along the coast (Figure 10).
+Unstandardised annual catch rate from the different regions decreases from north to south along the coast, where region 1 is further north and 9 is furthest south (Figure 9).
 This is consistent with observations from fishery independent surveys and is important as it demonstrates a link between CPUE and density.
-This is evidence that CPUE provides value as an indicator for assessing this fishery despite issues around hyperstability as noted earlier.
+This is evidence that CPUE provides value as an indicator for assessing this fishery despite issues around hyper-stability as noted earlier.